emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 To be fair, Storm ORM made a major breakthrough in ordering the conversion issue, compared to most other ORMs, and created the right grounding to create the ideal conversion.
 If you follow simple rules, converters will work perfectly correctly (to achieve this, you must pass the `Variable() instance  <http://bazaar.launchpad.net/~storm/storm/trunk/view/477/storm/store.py#L597>`__ to the selection criteria, i.e. wrapped value).
 Many other ORMs do not have this technical capability at all, because they perform the conversion when the object is created.
-In other words, the converters of other ORMs are actually tied to the type of values and not to a particular attribute (as declared), which makes them virtually useless, because this `responsibility already is imposed for the connector <http://initd.org/psycopg/docs/advanced.html#adapting-new-python-types-to-sql-syntax>`__.
+In other words, the converters of other ORMs are actually tied to the type of value and not to a particular attribute (as the model definition declares this), which makes them virtually useless, because this `responsibility already is imposed for the connector <http://initd.org/psycopg/docs/advanced.html#adapting-new-python-types-to-sql-syntax>`__.

 Storm ORM does not impose you a way to obtain a connection.
 You `can easily <http://bazaar.launchpad.net/~storm/storm/trunk/view/477/storm/database.py#L502>`__ share a connection between two ORMs or use `some special way <http://eventlet.net/doc/modules/db_pool.html>`__ of getting a connection.